trbouma/sips/README.md

-# sips
+# Safebox Implementation Profiles
-Safebox Implementation Profiles
+This is the repository for specifications to implement Nostr Safebox